 Catherine started volunteering in 2004 and currently serves on various committees in Assisi Hospice, Metta Welfare Association and Telok Kurau Primary School.
 She joined the Temasek Polytechnic Board of Governors in 2020 and the investment committee at the Institute of Wealth Management in 2021.

 Catherine holds a CFA and graduated with an Honours degree in Economics and Statistics from the National University of Singapore.
-Date joined: 3 January 2012

-Angelina heads business operations at CFS.
+Angelina heads operations at CFS.
 She brings with her over 20 years of experience in financial services operations, having held leadership positions in Investment and Wealth Management Operations at UBS and Bank of Singapore.

 Angelina hopes to leverage her knowledge, experience, and network to streamline processes and create resource capacity at CFS.
 She believes that maximising organisational efficiency and effectiveness will allow CFS to scale sustainably.